jrroosevelt/VS2PCG/VS2PCG_glossary.md

 ^Source: [^UDE ^Blog](https://www.upperdeckblog.com/2019/07/vs-system-2pcg-card-errata-and-rules-changes-july-2019/)

 ---

-As of the 2021 Rules Update, Equipment no longer gra
+As of the [August 2021 Rules Update](https://www.upperdeckblog.com/2021/08/vs-system-2pcg-rules-update-august-2021/), Equipment no longer grants all of its powers to the equipped character.
+It only grants the powers that it specifically states.
+(For example, "Equipped character has [Flight].")

 # Eternal
 If this character would leave play, you may put them into their owner's hand instead.